davidjosearaujo/mc/second-year/first-semester/SQ/Paper-Presentation/presentation.md

 <!--
 1. Question: How does the introduction of decoy states impact the overall key generation rate in QKD systems?

+Response:
-Response: The use of decoy states helps improve the key generation rate by allowing Alice and Bob to better estimate the channel characteristics and detect potential eavesdropping more accurately.
-By comparing the gains and error rates of signal and decoy states, they can securely maximize the use of single-photon transmissions, leading to a more efficient and higher secure key rate.
-This ensures that even in practical conditions with channel losses, a substantial key rate can still be achieved​
+   - Better estimate the channel characteristics and detect potential eavesdropping more accurately.
+   - By comparing the gains and error rates of signal and decoy states, they can securely maximize the use of single-photon transmissions, leading to a more efficient and higher secure key rate.
+   - This ensures that even in practical conditions with channel losses, a substantial key rate can still be achieved​

 2. Question: What are the main limitations observed in the implementation of the decoy state protocol in your experiment?

+Response:
+   - Finite data size
-Response: The main limitations include the finite data size and the necessity for precise calibration of sources and detectors.
-In the experiment, while the weak + vacuum protocol significantly improved key generation rate and distance, statistical fluctuations due to limited data size reduced the key rate below the theoretical maximum.
-Additionally, ensuring that the variable optical attenuator (VOA) accurately attenuates signals without compromising polarization is crucial, as any artifact or misalignment can impact security​
+   - Necessity for precise calibration of sources and detectors.
+   - Statistical fluctuations due to limited data size reduced the key rate below the theoretical maximum.
+   - Ensuring that the variable optical attenuator (VOA) accurately attenuates signals without compromising polarization is crucial, as any artifact or misalignment can impact security​
 -->